Migrants Again Try To Leave Turkey For Europe, But This Time The Gate Is Closed

 Brussels promised Greece help and solidarity.
 An EU crisis response team meets tomorrow.
 The EU Foreign Affairs Council is meeting next week, at Greece's request.
 EU leaders, including European Commission President Ursula von der Leyen and French President Emmanuel Macron, have tweeted their support for Greece.

-Many in the EU fear the migration issue will revive the nativist populism that is still threatening the bloc's survival.
+Many in the EU fear the migration issue will revive the nativist populism that is still threatening the bloc's survival, especially as fears over the spread of coronavirus play into the hands of populists.
 Orban calls migrants "invaders" and was the first EU leader to close borders to asylum-seekers in 2015.
 This weekend, his government's spokesman, Zoltan Kovacs, said "all measures are being taken for the protection of Hungarian people and the Hungarian border."

 Knaus, of the European Stability Initiative, says the EU can't be a beacon of human rights unless it moves quickly to re-engage with Turkey and assist Greece with its severely overcrowded camps.